-Born in 1969, Havana, Cuba, Cesar Augusto’s introduction to photography has been early through his father, a professional photographer himself.
-Throughout his teenage years he actively assisted and later worked for many of the studios in Havana.
-After graduating from Instituto Superior de Arte, Cuba’s most prestigious art university, with a major in Motion Picture Directing, in 1994 Cesar embarked on his journey to explore motion pictures and subsequently full time photography.
+Cesar Augusto learned the basic crafts of photography from his father, a professional photographer himself.
+Born in 1969, Havana, Cuba, Cesar Augusto actively assisted and later worked for many of the studios in Havana.
+After graduating from the Instituto Superior de Arte, Cuba’s most prestigious art university, with a major in Motion Picture Directing, in 1994, Cesar embarked on his journey to explore motion pictures and subsequently full-time photography.

 Photography has been your life-long passion.
 How has this life-long friendship evolved over a period of time?